-A side profile, bust portrait of Katherine Tillman.
+A side profile facing right, bust portrait of Katherine Tillman.
 She wears a dark colored blouse with a lace color.
 Her natural hair is styled in an updo.
+Her name is displayed underneath her photo as MRS. KATHERINE D. TILLMAN, A.M.

 Katherine Tillman in the Centennial Encyclopedia of the AME Church, Public Domain